doo/process/README.md

 from the part of how the process is executed in the end.
 You could choose to just execute the steps of a process sequentially like a let statement or you can write an execution strategy that figures out which steps can be calculated in parallel.
-We at doo for example use process among other things to split up some complex event processing code into simple steps.
+Among other things we use the process library to split up some complex event processing code into simple steps.
 A lot of steps produces interim results that are needed by different computations to calculate their end result.
 By using process the interim results can easily be shared between the different